Basics

 However, these statistics are less likely to point out the causes leading to these test results.
 A qualitative study gathers data that can supplement those test scores with further context, such as teachers' instructional practices, students' opinions about learning activities, and funding for educational resources.

 An analysis of qualitative data can allow researchers to draw relationships between ideas.
 This is accomplished by "coding" the data for ideas.
-Coding qualitative data involves looking at your data and applying short, descriptive codes to segments of text, images, audio, or video for later analysis.
-If done well, you can turn your raw data into an organized, meaningful data set from which you can draw insightful conclusions.
+Coding qualitative data involves looking at your data and applying short, descriptive labels called codes to segments of text, images, audio, or video for later analysis.
+With systematic coding, you can turn your raw data into an organized, meaningful data set from which you can draw insightful conclusions.

 Disadvantages

-Another concern is that critics of qualitative research point to researchers' potential biases and subjectivities when analyzing qualitative data.
-The reorganization and analysis of the data must be presented clearly and transparently so that research audiences can easily understand the analysis and find the subsequent conclusions more credible.
+Another concern that critics of qualitative research point to is researchers' potential biases and subjectivities when analyzing qualitative data.
+The reorganization and analysis of the data must be presented clearly and transparently so that research audiences can easily understand the analysis and assess the credibility of the subsequent conclusions themselves.

 Qualitative and quantitative data